Ahmad-Noor/Ahmad-Noor/README.md

 - 👋 Hi, I’m @Ahmad-Noor
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development & AI
 - 🌱 I’m currently learning DS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me ...
+- 📫 How to reach me %60

 <!---
 Ahmad-Noor/Ahmad-Noor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.